Evolutionary dynamics of glucose-deprived cancer cells: insights from experimentally-informed mathematical modelling: Mathematical model

 \subsubsection{Modelling cell proliferation and death under environmental selection on MCT1 expression}

 The fitness of cells with rescaled level of MCT1 expression $x$ at time $t$ is modelled by the function

-Definition~\eqref{eR} translates in mathematical terms to the following biological ideas: all else being equal, cells die due to intracellular competition at rate $d \, \rho_r$, with the parameter $d > 0$ being related to the carrying capacity of the {\it in vitro} system in which the cells are contained; cells with the rescaled level of MCT1 expression $x$ proliferate and die under environmental selection on MCT1 expression at rate $p(x,G,L)$ (i.e. the function $p$ is a net proliferation rate).
-Based on the considerations and assumptions introduced in Sec.~\ref{sec:model:prel}, we define
+Definition~\eqref{eR} translates in mathematical terms to the following biological ideas: all else being equal, cells die due to intracellular competition at rate $d \, \rho_r$, with the parameter $d > 0$ being related to the carrying capacity of the {\it in vitro} system in which the cells are contained~(cf. assumption {\bf A5}); cells with the rescaled level of MCT1 expression $x$ proliferate and die under environmental selection on MCT1 expression at rate $p(x,G,L)$ (i.e. the function $p$ is a net proliferation rate).
+Based on the considerations and assumptions introduced so far, we define

 with